mgjeong/protocol-ezmq-java/README.md

-# Ezmq Java Client Library
+# ezmq Java Client Library

 protocol-ezmq-java is a library (jar) which provides a standard messaging interface over various data streaming and serialization / deserialization middlewares along with some added functionalities.</br>